icwells/compOncDB/README.md

 	--help {command}	Show help {for given command}.
 	version			Prints version info and exits.
 	backup			Backs up database to local machine.
-	new			Initializes new tables in new database. parse			Parse and organize records for upload to the comparative oncology database.
+	new			Initializes new tables in new database.
+	parse			Parse and organize records for upload to the comparative oncology database.
 	verify			Compares parse output with NLP model predictions.
 Provide parse records output and new output file with -i and -o.
 	upload			Upload data to the database.
 	update			Update or delete existing records from the database.
 	extract			Extract data from the database.
-	search			Search database for matches to queries. cancerrates		Calculate neoplasia prevalence for species.
+	search			Search database for matches to queries.
+	leader			Calculate neoplasia prevalence leaderboards.
+	cancerrates		Calculate neoplasia prevalence for species.
 	newuser			Adds new user to database.
 Must performed on the server using root password.